asgood23/STATIONS/inside dreaming suns/Inside Dreaming Suns.md

 ## Outside A Defeated Reptile

-**Concept**

-After a month-long battle, your party has defeated a behemoth reptile god.
+*After a month-long battle, your party has defeated a behemoth reptile god.
 Your comrades have entered the vast carcass searching for loot.
-You drew the short straw and have to remain outside, keeping watch.
+You drew the short straw and have to remain outside, keeping watch.*

-**Design Direction**

 Watch the clouds.
 Kick some rocks.
 Complain to your familiar.
 Think about the friends you made (and lost) along the way.
 Climb and crawl and explore the outside of the carcass; maybe there's some good loot on the outside?
 Needs a table of junk (and some treasure) found on the carcass of the reptile god, maybe a map of the carcass.
 Table of types of clouds and what shapes the character sees in them.
 Table of threats the player is supposed to be looking out for.